Blink vs. Butterfleye vs. Arlo vs. Stick Up vs. Canary Flex vs. Ooma

 Blink and Blink XT also offer activity zones, wherein you can select which areas within the frame you would like the camera to monitor.
 It will ignore all other areas.

-Finally, let’s discuss the differences.
+But how are Blink and Blink XT different?
 First, Blink XT records in 1080p.
 Blink is a 720p camera.
 Second, Blink uses a smart light that turns on when motion is detected to illuminate dark areas, especially at night.
 Blink XT uses IR LEDs for night vision.

 PROS – Compared to the others: Long Battery Life